Polish Land Forces: 1918–1938

 The Polish Land Forces as readied for the Polish–Soviet War was made up of soldiers who had formerly served in the various partitioning empires, supported by some international volunteers.

 There appear to have been a total of around thirty Polish divisions involved.
 Boris Savinkov was at the head of an army of 20,000 to 30,000 largely Russian POWs, and was accompanied by Dmitry Merezhkovsky and Zinaida Gippius.
 The Polish forces grew from approximately 100,000 in 1918 to over 500,000 in early 1920.

 In August 1920, the Polish army had reached a total strength of 737,767 people.
 Half of that was on the frontline.
 Given Soviet losses, there was rough numerical parity between the two armies.
 By the time of the Battle of Warsaw Poles might have even had a slight advantage in numbers and logistics.

 Among the major formations involved on the Polish side were a number of Fronts, including the Lithuanian-Belarusian Front, and about seven armies, including the First Polish Army.

 1939–1945

 The German invasion of Poland began on 1 September 1939.
 The Wehrmacht seized half of Poland quickly despite heavy Polish resistance.
 Among the erroneous myths generated by this campaign were accounts of Polish cavalry charging German tanks, which did not, in fact, take place.
 In the east, the Red Army took the other half of the country in accordance with the Nazi-Soviet Pact.
 Following the country's fall, Polish soldiers began regrouping in what was to become the Polish Army in France.

 Both the Polish Armed Forces in the West and the Polish Armed Forces in the East, as well as interior (partisan) forces, primarily represented by the Home Army (AK) had land forces during the Second World War.
 While the forces fighting under the Allied banner were supported by the Polish Air Force and Navy, the partisan forces were an exclusively land formation.

 The army operational today has its roots in the surrogate force formed in support of Soviet interests during the establishment of the People's Republic of Poland after the Second World War.
 Two Polish armies, the First Army (Poland) and the Second Army fought with the Red Army on the Eastern Front, supported by some Polish Air Force elements.
-The formation of a Third Army was begun but not completed.
+The formation of a Third Army had begun but was not completed.